th3hero/request-validator/README.md

 - Jest for testing
 - Various type definitions for better TypeScript support

-Note: While the library has these dependencies, they are only required if you use the specific features that need them.
+> **Note**: While the library has these dependencies, they are only required if you use the specific features that need them.
 For example:
-- MySQL is only required if you use database validation rules (unique/exists)
+> - MySQL is only required if you use database validation rules (unique/exists)
-- Express is only required if you're using it in an Express.js application
+> - Express is only required if you're using it in an Express.js application

-## Quick Start
+## ⚡ Quick Start

 ### Basic Usage